-As a result, it sometimes creates imperfect cells that contain more collagen than healthy skin cells.
-This is why scars differ in appearance to healthy skin.
+However, it sometimes creates imperfect cells that contain more collagen than healthy skin cells.
+Collagen is a protein in the body that helps structure the skin.
+This is why scars differ in appearance from undamaged skin.

 The look of a scar will typically fade with time, though some changes may last longer or be permanent.

 Medical News Today chooses scar creams that fit the following criteria where possible:

 - Price: Wechoose products available for a wide range of budgets.